Advertisement

 Have a games day

-A games day is a great way to keep the kids entertained and busy this February half term.
+A games day is a great way to keep the kids entertained and busy this summer.
 Dig out your favourite family games and puzzles from the back of the cupboard and get into the competitive spirit!
 You can swap games with a neighbour or friend for ‘new’ games that don’t cost you anything.
 Get your kids to create their own mini olympics with all their favourite games.

 Sign your kids up to a free holiday activity club